kstacks792/MiniProject2/README.md

 work experience in the staffing industry but I am currently improving my tech experience but I do my best to learn as much as possible and to one day get a better job at a reputable company to expand and use my knowledge in computers.
 I hope to one day work for myself and operate my own business and continue my career from there.

+(Three Goals)

+Complete a Marathon
+Create a Philanthropy
+Travel the World